-There is a great desert in Rajasthan State in western India, named Thar Desert, bestriding the border with Pakistan.
-In the heart of the desert is a stupendous town, as if a medieval desert city has suddenly appeared from a time capsule.
-Enclosed by city walls, all buildings from folk houses to mausoleums, not to mention temples and palaces, are made of yellow sandstone of the same color as the earth.
-Here, this Rajput city is depicted in full view.
+There is a stupendous town, as if a medieval desert city has suddenly appeared from a time capsule, in the heart of the great Thar desert bestriding the border with Pakistan.
+All buildings from folk houses to mausoleums, not to mention temples and palaces, are made of yellow sandstone of the same color as the earth.
+Here, this Rajput city is depicted in full view. ___( On the Architectural Magazine "at" July 1995 )

 |A MEDIEVAL CITY in the DESERT|